Nold360/heqet/README.md

 *Heqet (Egyptian ḥqt, also ḥqtyt "Heqtit") is an Egyptian goddess of fertility.*

 Heqet is my attempt to make Kubernetes GitOps Deployments as easy as possible.
-It reduces the need of configuration by generating the required Kubernetes resource definitions for you.
+It reduces the need of redundant configuration by generating the required Kubernetes resource definitions for you.
 Heqet heavily relies on a Helm-Chart which will generate all ArgoCD-Applications, -Projects, Namespaces & more using Argo-CDs [App-of-Apps-Pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/).

 ## Keyfeatures
  * Easy Setup [Just requires a sane Kubernetes cluster + ArgoCD + PVC-StorageClass]
  * Easy / DRY application definition & configuration
  * Follows the GitOps principles
  * Deploy a whole application environment or cluster from a singe git-repo
- * Addons like generation of `VaultSecret` and `NetworkPolicy` resources
+ * Addons for simple generation of `VaultSecret` and `NetworkPolicy` resources
+ * Include reuseable resources like value snippets & NetworkPolicies into your app

-**This project is still in a very early stage of development, but feel free to try it out, give feedback, create an issue and contribute!**
+**This project is still under active development.
+Feel free to try it out, give feedback, create an issue and contribute!**

 ## Overview